Responsibly - Without a Car

 travel further afield, this information may be more difficult to

-there service to the town or point of interest you plan to
+the town or point of interest you plan to visit?

 there service directly to your destination or do you need to